MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/security-guidelines.md

 The information protection system organizes rights into a few groupings.
 For more information, see [Configuring usage rights for Azure Rights Management](../configure-usage-rights.md).

 AIP allows a user to either decrypt information or not.
 The information doesn't have any inherent protection.
 If a user has the right to decrypt, the API permits it.
 The application is responsible for managing or protecting that information after it is in the clear.
 An application is responsible for managing its environment and interface to prevent the unauthorized use of information.
-For example, disabling the **Print** and **Copy** buttons if a license only grants the PLAY right.
+For example, disabling the **Print** and **Copy** buttons if a license only grants the VIEW right.
 Your test suite should verify that your application acts correctly on all the license rights that it recognizes.

 ### Minimum standard